absolute-quantum/cats-blender-plugin/README.md

  - Fixed: dropdown boxes now correctly order by A-Z
  - Changed: Auto atlas will now not error when mmd_tools is not present
  - Removed: vrc.v_ee from auto visemes (unneeded)

+#### 0.0.4
+ - Added: Translation.
+Translation of shape keys, bones, and objects
+ - Added: Eye tracking.
+Setting head roll to 0 degrees
+ - Added: Eye tracking.
+Removing empty object from hierachy
+ - Fixed: Mouth viseme. vrc.v_e correct index position
+ - Fixed: Bone parenting: issue fixed where child bones of a group would also been parented
+ - Changed: Mouth viseme.
+Will overwrite existing shape keys
+ - Changed: Eye tracking. warns if LeftEye or RightEye already exists
+ - Possible Fix: Auto atlas. changed some context object references to the mesh you specified in the auto atlas configuration, can fix weird errors for models with multiple meshes (unconfirmed)

 ## Texture atlas
 ![](https://i.imgur.com/B8Qytpl.png)